-The Master's programme Literature and Education responds to educational needs in our contemporary multilingual society, where specialised knowledge of more than one culture or language is increasingly important.
-You will study how people learn languages and orient themselves as (global) cultural citizens.
-You will take classes in both literature and linguistics in your language of specialisation, and approach the relation between literature and education from a scientific as well as pragmatic perspective.
+The Master’s in Literature and Education responds to the educational needs of our contemporary multilingual society, where specialised knowledge of more than one culture and language is increasingly important.
+With experts in English, French, German, Italian, Scandinavian, Slavonic and Spanish, you will be able to take classes in both the linguistics and literature of your language of choice and apply theory and practice to your chosen language context.

 Literature and Education is an accredited degree programme of Literary Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Literary Studies and the title Master of Arts (MA).